Date of Award

 The results of the study offer nurse educators and nursing programs insight regarding nursing student preparedness for the NCLEX-RN ®.
 The implications of this study may be used by nurse educators when deciding whether a nursing student is ready to take the NCLEX-RN ® or be required to complete extensive remediation before taking the NCLEX-RN®.
 Future studies should examine specific motivational factors that influence test-taking motivation in nursing students.

 Coalmer, Lorraine, "The Relationship Between Nursing Students' Test-Taking Motivation and the Exit Examination Score" (2016).
-Theses and Dissertations.
+Theses and Dissertations (All).
 1343.